mario-to-lowercase/MicroDoc/pages/configuration.md

 ```

 **Notes**:
-- This should be the filename of a Markdown file in your Microblog root directory
+- This should be the filename of a Markdown file in your MicroDoc root directory
 - The file must be included in your `pages` configuration (see below)
 - This page will be shown when users navigate to your site's root URL